Elangoraj/myblog/src/posts/2020-07-09-double-pendlum/index.md

 ## Description

 Chaotic system is exteremely sensitive to initial conditions.
-A chaotic system is not actually random, if we give enough time to system we can actually predict the deterministic behaviour of the system.
+A chaotic system is not actually random, if we give enough time to system we can actually predict the deterministic behaviour of the system.<br></br>
+The link for source code is availabe at [Chaos_System](https://github.com/Aarif1430/Chaos-System)